UCL/research-computing-with-cpp/01cpp/sec02LanguageRecap.md

 * Can get out of hand as program size increases
 * Can't easily describe relationships between bits of data
+* Relies on  method documentation, functiona and variable names
-* Can't easily control access to data
+* Can't easily control/(enforce control of) access to data

 ### C Struct

 * So, in C, the struct was invented
 * Basically a class without methods
+* This at least provides a logical grouping

 ### Struct Example